-Following the cancellation of BlizzCon 2020, Blizzard has announced that its annual conference is back with a fresh new online-only approach in 2021.
-Dubbed BlizzConline, the online event will stretch over two days in early 2021, featuring a range of competitions and undoubtedly exciting Blizzard-themed game announcements too.
+Following the cancellation of BlizzCon 2020, Blizzard is bringing its annual conference back with an online-only approach in 2021.
+Dubbed BlizzConline, the event stretches over two days this weekend, featuring a range of competitions and undoubtedly exciting Blizzard-themed game announcements too.

-Here's all you need to know about BlizzConline 2021, including details on how you might be able to tune in - and how much it might cost.
+Here's everything you need to know about BlizzConline 2021, including how to watch and what to expect from the schedule.

 When is BlizzCon 2021?

-Being an online-only event, it goes without saying that you'll be able to tune into the action from home - but you'll probably have to pay for the experience.
+Being an online-only event, it goes without saying that you'll be able to tune into the action from home.

 The show is expected to be broadcast on the BlizzCon site, YouTube, and Twitch, so you can watch along wherever you'd like.
 Note that since the show is broadcast on multiple 'channels', it would be impossible to watch everything live - but Blizzard has promised that everything will be uploaded afterwards to watch on-demand whenever you'd like.